Mexican pickled jalapenos (chiles en Vinagre)

 What are pickled jalapenos?

-Mexican pickled jalapeño peppers are a delicious condiment that is typically made by pickling sliced jalapeño peppers, onions, carrots, and garlic cloves in spiced vinegar.
-This pickling process gives the peppers a tangy, slightly sweet, and spicy flavor that is commonly used to add some heat and acidity to a variety of dishes.
+Mexican pickled jalapeño peppers are a delicious condiment typically made by pickling sliced jalapeño peppers, onions, carrots, and garlic cloves in spiced vinegar.
+This process gives the peppers a tangy, slightly sweet, and spicy flavor that is commonly used to add heat and acidity to a variety of dishes.

 In Mexico, families often add cauliflower, cooked potatoes, nopales, or green beans to their pickling recipes.
 Regardless of the specific ingredients used, the key to achieving the perfect Mexican pickles is to find a recipe that your family loves.
 Experiment with different combinations until you create a delicious and unique recipe that your family will enjoy.